Giorgio Moroder: 1969–1983: Contribution to electronic music

 Moroder released E=MC² in 1979.
 He released three albums between 1977 and 1979 under the name Munich Machine, the first of which remade several songs originally recorded by Donna Summer.
+He produced Sparks' album Number 1 in Heaven in 1979.
+Sparks hadn't made any synthesizer-based music before this album but they were inspired by the sound of Donna Summer's "I Feel Love" and sought out Moroder to produce them.
+He also produced their following album in 1980, Terminal Jive.
 He composed and produced two film soundtrack albums: the first for Foxes, and the second for American Gigolo (both 1980).
-A double album of the Foxes soundtrack was released on the disco label Casablanca Records which includes Donna Summer's hit single "On the Radio", which Moroder produced and co-wrote.
+A double album of the Foxes soundtrack was released on the disco label Casablanca Records, which includes Donna Summer's hit single "On the Radio", which Moroder produced and co-wrote.
 The Foxes soundtrack contains a song titled "Bad Love", written and performed by Cher and produced by Moroder.
-The American Gigolo soundtrack featured the Moroder-produced "Call Me" by Blondie, a US and UK number one hit.
+The American Gigolo soundtrack featured "Call Me" by Blondie, a US and UK number one hit which Moroder co-wrote and produced.
 The combined club play of the album's tracks was number two for five weeks on the disco/dance charts.

 Moroder wrote the soundtrack of the film Cat People (1982), including the hit single "Cat People (Putting Out Fire)" featuring David Bowie, and produced the soundtrack for the film Scarface (1983).
 During its initial release, the album was only available in a few countries and strictly through import in the United States.
 Moroder-produced tracks included "Scarface (Push It to the Limit)" by Paul Engemann, "Rush Rush" by Debbie Harry and "She's on Fire" by Amy Holland.